marcus-at-localhost/docs/en/user-guide/user-interface.md

 ![Taskbar](../../_assets/user-guide/user-interface/taskbar.jpg)

-A taskbar consists of a [global search](#global-search) field and some functional icons that help you work and collaborate within the AtroPIM system, namely:
+A taskbar consists of a [search](#global-search) field and some functional icons that help you work and collaborate within the AtroPIM system, namely:
 - [Desktop notifications](#desktop-notifications);
 - [Queue Manager](#queue-manager);
 - [Quick create](#quick-create);